 The CCF-A fetches the security information based on the received Service API information, AEF details (IDs)) and related to the API invoker ID and further provides the security information related to the chosen security method (TLS with OAuth token, API invoker's root CA certificate) in response message over CAPIF-6/6e interface.
 Further the CCF-B sends the security information related to the chosen security method (TLS with OAuth token, API invoker's root CA certificate) in response message to the AEF over CAPIF-3 reference point.

-After receiving the relevant security information for the authentication, AEF shall send Authentication Initiation Response message to API invoker to initiate the TLS session establishment procedure.
+After receiving the relevant security information for the authentication, AEF can send Authentication Initiation Response message to API invoker to initiate the TLS session establishment procedure.

-9. With successful authentication to the AEF on CAPIF-2e, the API invoker shall initiate invocation of a 3GPP northbound API with the AEF.
-The access token received from the CAPIF core shall be sent along with the northbound API invocation request as per OAuth 2.0.
+9. With successful authentication to the AEF on CAPIF-2e, the API invoker can initiate invocation of a 3GPP northbound API with the AEF.
+The access token received from the CAPIF core can be sent along with the northbound API invocation request as per OAuth 2.0.

-10. The API exposing function shall validate the access token .
+10. The API exposing function can validate the access token .
 The AEF verifies the integrity of the access token by verifying the CAPIF core function-B's signature based on the CCF-B information.
-If validation of the access token is successful, the AEF shall verify the API invoker's Northbound API invocation request against the authorization claims in access token, ensuring that the API Invoker has access permission for the requested service API.
+If validation of the access token is successful, the AEF can verify the API invoker's Northbound API invocation request against the authorization claims in access token, ensuring that the API Invoker has access permission for the requested service API.

-11. After successful verification of the access token and authorization claims of the API invoker, the requested northbound API shall be invoked, and the appropriate response shall be returned to the API invoker.
+11. After successful verification of the access token and authorization claims of the API invoker, the requested northbound API can be invoked, and the appropriate response can be returned to the API invoker.

 6.21.3 Evaluation